 Awright, on to brass tax.
 To further delight us as we explore the monolith from hell we are generously provided with 7 random encounters, one of which shall occur within the hour, the others to occur on a 1 in d6 rolled each day.
 Very slowly.
 The encounters proper are all weird, and vary from the time wasting random travel mist, to a cliff that you have to jump off in order to make it down (you get a hint this time that climbing down will actually give you falling damage so it is not COMPLETELY arbitrary) to a weird group of lotus eaters that subsist on halluciogenic berries and the cooked meat of their own hyper-fertile offspring.

-A lot of this shit is colouring but what pisses me off is that, one more, there is an encounter with a giant anglerfish with STATS, thereby implying that one needs a certain range of STATS to make the combat meaningful.
+A lot of this shit is window-dressing but what pisses me off is that, once more, there is an encounter with a giant anglerfish with STATS, thereby implying that one needs a certain range of STATS to make the combat meaningful.
 Also, the Anglerfish will murder things easily, and if you kill it and it appears again and it somehow dies again despite you following the fudging instructions in the adventure the game forbids you from ever GMing again.